adelarue/cos_2021/6+7_julia_and_jump/README.md

 there are no errors with the packages you added.
 Upload a screenshot of the output.

+## Other packages for use on session 7 Advanced optimization in JuMP:
+In addition to the installation instructions from the previous session, we will use the following packages:

+1. LinearAlgebra
+2. Test

+No screenshot need to be submitted on Canvas for this pre-assignment.

 ## Questions?
 Email lyna@mit.edu or lkap@mit.edu